 - “Spinal Chip Enables Paralysed People To Move Again” Newsround: Children’s BBC (2014, BBC)

 - “Sex Hospital” 5 x 60 mins by TLC (2013, Betty)

 - “The Tech Show” 26 x 30min showcasing latest sci, tech & engineering Discovery Science Channel (2012, Reef)

-When not filming Jack has provided neuroscience consultancy services, helping to design the games for Tiger Aspect’s “Britain’s Best Brain”, which aired on Five in Nov/Dec 2009, and by developing a science-based 3D feature film for Blink Films; doing for the brain what “The Great Sperm Race” did for the story of conception.
+As well as presenting series and contributing to one off television programmes I’ve also provided science consultancy services for several TV projects including helping to design the games for “Britain’s Best Brain” on Five in Nov/Dec 2009, and developing a science-based 3D feature film for Blink Films; doing for the brain what “The Great Sperm Race” did for the story of conception.

-Other television credits include Jack’s contribution to the 5-part strand ‘Teen Club’ for This Morning and a 3-part prime-time ITV series called “How to Get More Sex”.
+Other television credits include contributions to the 5-part strand ‘Teen Club’ for This Morning and a 3-part prime-time ITV series called “How to Get More Sex”.

-In the past Dr Jack has designed a Brain Gym in central London, where he tested the brain power of the public, offering advice on how to improve memory and decision making strategies.
-Most recently he has launched a series of live presentations “Brain Coach Live!” aimed at either: 1) school kids about to sit exams, 2) university students, 3) corporate business people or 4) elderly audiences.
-This covers various ways in which a person can optimise the functionality of their brain using memory tricks , techniques for minimising and harnessing stress, a brain-focused explanation of why practice makes perfect and a range of practical tips on how to boost general brain health.
+Over the past 4 years I have been developing my motivational speaking repetoire from “Brain Coach Live!” for secondary school pupils in their GCSE or A-Level years.
+These talks have been successfully adapted for undergraduate and post-graduate university students and particularly over the last year or two business audiences.
+These talks cover various ways in which a person can optimise the functionality of their brain using memory tricks , techniques for minimising and harnessing stress, a brain-focused explanation of why practice makes perfect and a range of practical tips on how to boost general brain health.

-During his undergraduate days in Nottingham, Dr Jack co-founded an extremely successful club night featuring every DJ from the “drum and bass” hall of fame over three years of monthly events, yet still managed to achieve a First Class degree in neuroscience.
+During my undergraduate days in Nottingham, I co-founded an extremely successful club night featuring every DJ from the “drum and bass” hall of fame over three years of monthly events, and even managing to scrape a First Class degree at the same time.